 1. Executive Summary 3

 2. Introduction 5

 2.1.
 Purpose of Report 5

 2.2.
 Background 5

 3. Project Description 8

 3.1.
 Experimental Phase 8

 3.2.
 Mitigation Phase 10

 3.3.
 Remediation Phase 11

 4. Methods of Project Evaluation 13

 4.1.
 Performance Standards 13

 4.2.
 Reference Sites 15

 4.3.
 Determination of Similarity 16

 4.4.
 General sampling Design 17

-5. Trends in the Physical and Biological Structure of the Wheeler North Reef 20
+5. Trends in the Physical and Biological Structure of Wheeler North Reef 21

 5.1.
-Physical Characteristics 20
+Physical Characteristics 21

 5.2.
-Biological Characteristics 22
+Biological Characteristics 23

-6. Performance Assessment of the Wheeler North Reef 45
+6. Performance Assessment of Wheeler North Reef 46

 6.1.
-Absolute Performance Standards 45
+Absolute Performance Standards 46

 6.2.
-Relative Performance Standards 56
+Relative Performance Standards 59

-7. Permit Compliance 70
+7. Permit Compliance 72

 7.1.
-Summary of SONGS Permit compliance 70
+Summary of SONGS Permit compliance 72

-7.2.
-Phase Three Verification of Specifications 71

-8. Future Monitoring Plans 74
+8. Future Monitoring Plans 75

-9. References 75
+9. References 76

-1.0 Executive Summary
+2.0 Executive Summary

 Condition C of the San Onofre Nuclear Generating Station's (SONGS) coastal development permit requires Southern California Edison (SCE) and its partners to construct an artificial reef that is large enough to support 28 tons of reef fish and a minimum of 150 acres of functioning and sustainable kelp forest habitat as partial mitigation for the adverse impacts of SONGS operations to the San Onofre kelp forest.
-The artificial reef (named the Wheeler North Reef) was constructed in phases: an initial small-scale experimental phase used to test different reef designs and a larger mitigation phase used to meet the mitigation requirement of creating at least 150 acres of kelp forest habitat.
-Construction of the mitigation phase was completed in 2008 and monitoring of the physical and biological attributes of the Wheeler North Reef and two nearby reference reefs (San Mateo and Barn kelp beds) has been completed each year since then.
-Results of monitoring and additional studies showed that the combined configuration of the Phase 1 and 2 reefs was too small for the Wheeler North Reef to consistently meet the performance standards pertaining to fish standing stock and area of adult giant kelp.
+The artificial reef (named Wheeler North Reef) was constructed in phases: an initial small-scale experimental phase used to test different reef designs (Phase 1) and a larger mitigation phase used to meet the mitigation requirement of creating at least 150 acres of kelp forest habitat (Phase 2).
+Construction of the mitigation phase was completed in 2008 and monitoring of the physical and biological attributes of Wheeler North Reef and two nearby reference reefs (San Mateo and Barn kelp beds) has been completed each year beginning in 2009.
+Results of monitoring and additional studies showed that the combined 175-acre configuration of the Phase 1 and 2 reefs was too small for Wheeler North Reef to consistently meet the performance standards pertaining to fish standing stock and area of adult giant kelp.
 Consequently, the CCC required SCE to remediate this deficiency by expanding the existing Phase 1 and 2 Wheeler North Reef to include additional acreage.
-Construction of a 197.5-acre Phase 3 remediation reef occurred during the summers of 2019 and 2020.
+Construction of a 198-acre Phase 3 remediation reef occurred during the summers of 2019 and 2020.

-Performance standards for reef substrate, giant kelp, fish, and the benthic community of algae and invertebrates are used to evaluate the success of the Wheeler North Reef in meeting the intended goal of replacing the kelp forest resources damaged or lost by SONGS operations.
-Absolute performance standards are evaluated only at the Wheeler North Reef, whereas relative performance standards are used to compare the Wheeler North Reef with two natural reference reefs (San Mateo and Barn) in the San Onofre region.
-Annual monitoring is done to determine whether the Wheeler North Reef has met these standards.
-The monitoring is overseen by the California Coastal Commission (CCC) and is done independently of SCE.
-This report summarizes the monitoring results through 2020.
+Performance standards for reef substrate, giant kelp, fish, and the benthic community of algae and invertebrates are used to evaluate the success of Wheeler North Reef in meeting the intended goal of replacing the kelp forest resources damaged or lost by SONGS operations.
+Absolute performance standards are evaluated only at Wheeler North Reef, whereas relative performance standards are used to compare Wheeler North Reef with two natural reference reefs (San Mateo and Barn) in the region.
+Annual monitoring is done to determine whether Wheeler North Reef has met these standards.
+The monitoring is overseen by the California Coastal Commission (CCC) and conducted independently of SCE.
+This report summarizes the monitoring results and the amount of mitigation credit earned through 2021.